htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   directory, not in tmpfs.
   :jira:`1193`

+- For **batch** grid universe jobs, report resources provisioned by the batch scheduler when available.
+  :jira:`1199`

 Bugs Fixed:

 - Fixed a bug on Windows that caused a misleading error message about